mojira/mojira-plus/README.md

 Issues and pull requests are always very much appreciated.
 If you want to help developing the extension, here are a few tips:

 * Run `npm i` in order to install the needed dependencies.
 Currently this only includes the type definitions for web extensions.
+* You need to install [`web-ext`](https://github.com/mozilla/web-ext) globally (use `npm i -g web-ext`)
+  * You might encounter warnings when installing it if you use NPM version 7 or newer, but you should be able to ignore them
+  * `web-ext` is not a (dev) dependency of this project because of the large amount of dependencies it has, causing unnecessary maintenance cost.
+  * Update `web-ext` regularily.
 * Run `npm run build` in order to build the current version of the extension and to load the required dependencies into the correct folder.
 * Run `web-ext run` in order to launch a blank instance of Firefox where your addon is running.
 The addon is reloaded every time a file is changed.
 * You can visit `about:debugging` in that Firefox instance and access the addon's console and dev interface from the "This Firefox" tab.